vivet/GoogleApi/README.md

 TRequest request = new TRequest();
 TResponse response = await GoogleMaps.Geocode.QueryAsync<TRequest, TResponse>(request);
 ```
 The ```TRequest``` represents a request model, with an abitrary number of properties, defining the required and optional parameters supported by the Google api operation, corresponding to the request.
 The ```TResponse``` defines the response model returned by the Google api operation.
-Each operation has a request and response implementation, mapped to a facade implementation.
+Each operation has a request and response, mapped to a facade implementation.

 The following operations are supported.
 ##### Google Maps